Fence Design Locations – Creating An Isolation Barrier

 There are two ways to design your fence location.
 The safest way is to install your fence completely around the pool so the only reason to even touch this fence is to use the pool.
 NOTHING is safer than this design.
 Creating an ISOLATION BARRIER is the best installation to prevent your children from gaining access to the pool area.

-Installing this barrier in the lawn can also create problems with yard maintenance.
+Installing this barrier on the lawn can also create problems with yard maintenance.
 Mowing the lawn could require you to remove the fence.
-Lawn mowers and weed wackers can and will shred the fence.
-This kind of damage is not covered under your LIFETIME warranty.
+Lawnmowers and weed whackers can and will shred the fence.
+This kind of damage is not covered under your warranty.

 Measuring Your Fence